highlight/highlight/README.md

 ## Enhancing Log Filtering with Record Attributes

-This update introduces enhanced filtering capabilities for logs, allowing users to filter based on specific record attributes.
-This mirrors the existing filtering functionality for traces, providing a more consistent and powerful way to narrow down log data.
+We've enhanced the log filtering capabilities to allow users to filter logs based on record attributes, similar to how trace filtering currently works.
+This provides more granular control over log analysis and debugging.

-Previously, filtering was primarily focused on log messages themselves.
-Now, you can leverage attributes associated with log records to refine your searches.
-This is particularly useful for debugging and analysis, as it allows for more granular control over the data you're viewing.
+This feature allows you to specify filters directly on log records, enabling you to quickly narrow down search results to specific events or conditions.
+For example, you can now filter logs by attributes like `level`, `service_name`, `user_id`, or any custom attributes you've added to your logs.

-For example, you might want to filter logs based on a specific user ID, a request ID, or any other custom attribute that has been logged.
-This feature aims to make it easier to pinpoint relevant information within large volumes of log data.
+This improvement aims to streamline the debugging process by making it easier to find relevant log entries without relying solely on full-text search.
+By leveraging record attributes, developers can more efficiently pinpoint issues and understand the context of their application's behavior.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->